raafat-hantoush/IH_RH_DA_FT_MAR_2022/Class_Materials/Machine_Learning/Supervised_Learning/Lab/Lab_Classification_Handling_Logistic_Regression_Imbalanced_data.md

   - Scale the features either by using normalizer or a standard scaler.
   - Split the data into a training set and a test set.
   - Fit a logistic Regression model on the training data.
-  - Fit a Knn Classifier model on the training data
+  - Fit a Knn Classifier(NOT KnnRegressor please!)model on the training data.

  Round 2
   - Fit a Decision Tree Classifier on the training data.